spind42/buddysystem/README.md

 How to start developing? -> Well, that's not 100% easy:

-* Setup a mysql database
+* Setup a mysql database.
+* Copy ./config.php.example to ./config.php and set your local config, same for ./email/Mailer.php and js/calendar/calendar\_eu.js
-* Ask the maintainer to produce and send you an anonymised ./config.php, ./email/Mailer.php, ./js/calendar/calendar\_eu.js and a bunch of \*.tpl
+* Ask the maintainer to produce and send you a bunch of anonymised web page templates, i.e. ./actions/templates/\*.tpl
 * Fill some data in your database.
-See "ask maintainer".
+Or just ask the maintainer for help.
 * Setup a small email server.
-* Use test email addresses or code yourself some
+* Use test email addresses or code yourself some development mode.
 * Yeah, now start playing around and developing!

 Feature requests